epics-containers/epics-containers.github.io/docs/tutorials/create_beamline.rst

 Create a Beamline Repository
 ============================

-In this tutorial we will create a new beamline source repository.
+In this tutorial we will create a new `ec-services-repo`.

 All IOC Instances that we deploy will be grouped into domains and each domain will have its own repository which defines those Instances.